Scale Agile to Large Teams

 A common taxonomy is Epics, Features, Stories, and Tasks.

-Epics declare initiatives important the organizations success.
+Epics declare initiatives important to the organization's success.
 Epics may take several teams and several sprints to accomplish, but they are not without an end.
 Epics have a clearly defined goal.
 Once attained the Epic is closed.
 The number of Epics in progress should be manageable, to keep your organization focused.
 Epics are broken down into Features.

 Features define new functionality required to realize an Epic’s goal.
 Features are the release-unit, that is, they represent what is released to the customer.
 Your published release notes can be built based on the list of Features recently completed.
 Features can take multiple sprints to complete, but should be sized to ensure a consistent flow of value to the customer.
 Features are broken down into stories.